materialsproject/custodian/README.md

 # Requirements

-Custodian supports Python 3.8+.
-There are no other required dependencies.
+Custodian has no required dependencies.
 However, if you wish to use many of the built-in error handlers and Jobs for VASP, NWChem, QChem, etc., you will likely need pymatgen to be installed as well.

 # Usage